Kano Analysis

 The Five Groups of Features

 The results of collecting the voice of the customer information and categorizing customer feedback can be presented in a Kano diagram.
-A Kano diagram has two axes, a vertical axis which represents customer satisfaction, and a horizontal axis which represent feature presence (or the degree of feature implementation).
+This diagram has two axes, a vertical axis which represents customer satisfaction, and a horizontal axis which represents feature presence or the degree of feature implementation.
+Product and service features can then be plotted on the appropriate group of the Kano model.

 Kano Diagram